-The following activities are eligible for the use of CDBG-DR funds in RCIP:
+The following activities are eligible for the use of CDBG-DR funds in RCIP2:

-SECTION 105(A)(1): The acquisition of real property (including air rights, water rights, and other interests therein) which is
+SECTION 105(a)(1): The acquisition of real property (including air rights, water rights, and other interests therein) which is

-- (A) blighted, deteriorated, deteriorating, undeveloped, or inappropriately developed from the standpoint of sound community development and growth; - (B) appropriate for rehabilitation or conservation activities; - (C) appropriate for the preservation or restoration of historic sites, the beautification of urban land, the conservation of open spaces, natural resources, and scenic areas, the provision of recreational opportunities, or the guidance of urban development;
+- A. Blighted, deteriorated, deteriorating, undeveloped, or inappropriately developed from the standpoint of sound community development and growth; - B. Appropriate for rehabilitation or conservation activities;